-Protocol Fields Important for Firewalls (1)
+More details on Protocol Header Fields for Firewalls (1)

-Access Protocol:
+- Access Protocol:

-- Network Layer Protocol: IP, Appletalk, IPX (Novell), DecNet, etc. (Note: among these protocols nowadays, IP is nearly the only protocol that is being deployed) - Access Protocol Addresses: Ethernet MAC Address, E.164 Address, etc. - These addresses either refers to the final source / destination or the addresses of the intermediate nodes of this link
+- Network Layer Protocol: IP, other access protocols in case of VPNs

+- Access Protocol Addresses: Ethernet MAC Address, E.164 Address, etc.

+- These addresses either refers to the final source / destination or the addresses

+of the intermediate nodes of this link

-□ IP:
+- □ IP:

 - Source address

 - Destination address

 - Flags, especially the indication of an IP fragment

 - Transport protocol type: TCP, UDP, ICMP, ...

 - Options:

 - E.g. source routing:

 - the sender explicitly specifies the route an IP packet will take

 - as this is often used for attacks most firewalls discard these packets

 - In general, IP options are rarely used

-Protocol Fields Important for Firewalls (2)
+More details on Protocol Header Fields for Firewalls